magnus-ISU/QRContacts/README.md

 Allows you to create any number of custom contacts.

-Will add the feature to automatically allow you to select your existing contacts also to share.
+On Android and ios, also shows your existing contacts and automatically fills their information.
+You can also search through your contacts.

 # Building